gaboesquivel/gaboesquivel/content/tech/heroku.md

   - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
   - It is known for its ease of use and support for a wide range of programming languages and frameworks.
 experience:
-  - Deployed applications on Heroku in projects like Eat Arcade for scalable and efficient cloud hosting.
+  - Deployed Eat Arcade on Heroku.
 ---

 # Heroku